jcong0226/higherpose/README.md

-# HigherPose: Enhancing Low-Resolution Human Pose Estimation with Structure-Aware Transformer
+# SATPose: Enhancing Low-Resolution Human Pose Estimation with Structure-Aware Transformer
-This is the readme file for the code release of "HigherPose: Enhancing Low-Resolution Human Pose Estimation with Structure-Aware Transformer" on PyTorch platform.
+This is the readme file for the code release of "SATPose: Enhancing Low-Resolution Human Pose Estimation with Structure-Aware Transformer" on PyTorch platform.

 ## Training from scratch
 For the training stage, you should run：